MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/credential-guard/configure.md

 ### Disable Credential Guard with registry settings

-If Credential Guard is enabled without UEFI Lock and without Group Policy, it's sufficient to edit the registry keys as described below to disable Credential Guard.
+If Credential Guard is enabled without UEFI Lock and without Group Policy, it's sufficient to edit the registry keys to disable it.

 | Setting |
 |-|